Debitsuccess/debitsuccess-api/docs/Widgets/Payment-Capture-Widget.md

     "type":"savePaymentMethodProcessing"
 }
 ```
-d) Save payment method success eventIf the payment method was successfully saved, based on you the widget parameters you will have either of the following events come back:
+#### d) Save payment method success event

+If the payment method was successfully saved, based on you the widget parameters you will have either of the following events come back:

 * If  **customerId**  is provided: